Skip over main navigation

 The first kidney transplant operations were performed in the 1950s.
 The operation itself is straightforward, with a good success rate.
 After a transplant, patients will need to take drugs daily for the rest of their lives.
 If a transplant fails, patients can go back to dialysis or possibly have another transplant.

-Not all kidneys work straight away kidneys can go to sleep (delayed graft function: DGF seen up-to 40%) and the transplant patient may need dialysis until the kidney transplant starts functioning.
+Not all kidneys work straight away as kidneys can go to sleep (delayed graft function: DGF seen up-to 40%) and the transplant patient may need dialysis until the kidney transplant starts functioning.

 The benefits

 A kidney transplant can deliver the best quality of life to people with established renal failure (ERF).
 There is no doubt that for the right person at the right time, a transplant is the best treatment option.
-A ‘good’ transplant provides about 50% of the function of two normal kidneys (compared with only about 5% from either type of dialysis)Dual kidney transplants: Sometimes a patient may be offered both kidneys from the same donor as each kidney alone is anticipated to be marginal and may not provide enough renal function by itself.
+A ‘good’ transplant provides about 50% of the function of two normal kidneys (compared with only about 5% from either type of dialysis).
+Dual kidney transplants: Sometimes a patient may be offered both kidneys from the same deceased donor as each kidney alone is anticipated to be marginal and may not provide enough renal function by itself due to factors such as age or other characteristics.

 Where is a kidney transplant placed?